This post may contain affiliate links. Please see my disclosure policy for details.

 Having lived in Delhi for over a year and backpacked (almost) all over this country, I couldn’t believe that I still had the southern state of Kerala to check off my list.

-It’s almost criminal, as most tourists flock to Kerala and rave about.
+It’s almost could be considered criminal as most tourists flock to Kerala and rave about it.
 So, on this recent trip to India, I knew that all had to change!

-India Someday are a trip planning company that are based in Mumbai, India.
+India Someday is a trip planning company that is based in Mumbai, India.
 They specialise in planning travel itineraries for those that want to go to India but don’t necessarily know where to start planning their trip.

 I personally stayed at a lot of boutique homestay’s while in Kerala and absolutely loved them!
 They were so unique and the cherry on top (for me at least) was that they were in heritage buildings so you were living the history while there too!

 As well as places to stay, they can plan out your transport to reach each location and organise activities for you too.
 So, everything will be taken care of.
 All you have to do is show up and enjoy your holiday.

 To read more about their services, read my full review of India Someday here.

 Did you know that India Someday offer 20% off for solo travellers?
 As a bonus, add on my code “THIRDEYE05” to get an extra 5% off.
 That’s a whole 25% off your trip!

 How to reach Kerala